cockroachdb/docs/v2.0/how-to-use-sql-audit-logs.md

 - Where the audit log files live.
 - What the audit log files look like.

-For reference material, including a detailed description of the audit log file format, see [`EXPERIMENTAL_AUDIT`](sql-audit-logging.html).
+For reference material, including a detailed description of the audit log file format, see [`ALTER TABLE ...
+EXPERIMENTAL_AUDIT`](sql-audit-logging.html).

 <div id="toc"></div>